-- Submit a process document, interim narrative report, a comprehensible final report along with a financial report at the end of the grant period, which should describe and assess grant related activities, accomplishments, challenges and lessons learnt during the term of the grant.
+- Submit an interim narrative report, a comprehensive final report and a financial report at the end of the grant period, which should describe and assess grant-related outlining processes, activities, challenges and accomplishments during the term of the grant.

 Your proposal should cover in detail:

-- Your project idea with reference to the school you plan to work in.
+- Your project idea with reference to the school you work in.

-- Your current role and responsibilities in your school.
+- Your current role and responsibilities in the school.

-- The proposed work plan and methodology of your engagement in the school.
+- Your proposed work plan and methodology of engagement in the school.

 - The proposed outcome of your project and how you imagine this outcome will contribute to the field and discourse of arts education.

 - Anticipated duration of the project.
-Your project may have a minimum duration of nine months and a maximum duration of eighteen months.
+Your project may have a minimum duration of nine months and a maximum duration of one year and six months.

 - Budget for the duration of the grant.

-- You may choose to write your proposal in Kannada, Hindi, Urdu or English.
+- You may choose to write your proposal in Kannada, Hindi, Marathi, Urdu or English.